Naumaan777/resume-builder/README.md

 ## About

-[Resume Builder] is an open-source application where one can effectively build a single-page professional resume.
+> [Resume Builder] is an open-source application where one can effectively build a single-page professional resume.

 Features:

 - Customise with templates and themes!
 - Simple interface that helps you build quickly!
-- No sign-up needed — go straight to the building!
+- No sign-up needed(as u wish) — go straight to the building!
 - Your data never leaves your device

 ## Contributing Guide

-If you are interested in contributing (fixing bugs, improving features, or creating a resume template), please refer to [Contributing Guide](./CONTRIBUTING.md).
+If you are interested in contributing (fixing bugs, improving features, or creating a resume template), please refer to [Contributing Guide](https://nextjs.org/docs).

 ## Report Bugs and Feature Requests